dhis2-metadata/HIV_CS/docs/hiv_cs-design.md

 **TBH.3 TB diagnostic testing type**

-In the numerator we need to count only the PLHIV that has received as first TB test a WHO approved rapid molecular TB test.
+In the numerator we need to count only PLHIV that have received as first TB test a WHO approved rapid molecular TB test.
 A data element reporting TRUE in case the first test has been with a mWRD (Molecular WHO Recommended rapid diagnostic) test is created and reported over the following events.

 | Metadata     | UID         | Name                                                                                 |